Battles of Latrun (1948): Situation in Jerusalem

 At Jerusalem, after the successful offensives that enabled the Jewish forces to take control of the buildings and strongholds that had been abandoned by the British, Glubb Pasha sent the 3rd Regiment of the Arab Legion to strengthen the Arab irregulars and fight the Jewish forces.
-After "violent" fighting, the Jewish positions in the Old City of Jerusalem were threatened (this felt indeed on 28 May).
+After "violent" fighting, the Jewish positions in the Old City of Jerusalem were threatened (this fell indeed on 28 May).
 "We have surrounded the town": on 22 and 23 May, the second Egyptian brigade, composed mainly of several battalions of irregulars and several units of the regular army, reached the southern outskirts of Jerusalem and continued to attack at Ramat Rachel.

 Glubb nevertheless knew that the Israeli army would sooner or later be stronger than his and that he had to prevent the strengthening of the Harel and Etzioni brigades to secure East Jerusalem.
 He redeployed his strength on 23 May to reinforce the blockade.
 The Iraqi army, at that time seconded by tanks, relieved the Legion units in northern Samaria and these were redeployed towards the Jerusalem sector.
 The 2nd Regiment of the Legion moved to Latrun.
 A full Jordanian brigade was placed in the area.

 On the Israeli side, several leaders of the Jewish city sent emergency telegrams to David Ben-Gurion where they described the situation as desperate and that they could not hold out more than two weeks.
 Fearing that without a supply the city would collapse, Ben-Gurion ordered the taking of Latrun.
 This decision seemed strategically necessary but was politically delicate, because Latrun was in the area allocated to the Arab State according to the terms of the Partition Plan and this attack was contrary to the non-aggression agreements, concluded with King Abdullah This decision was also opposed by the Chief of Operations, Yigael Yadin who considered that there were other military priorities at that moment, in particular on the southern front, where the Egyptian army was threatening Tel Aviv if Yad Mordechai fell.
 But Ben-Gurion set Israeli military policy.
 This difference in strategy influenced the outcome of the battle, and has been debated in Israel for many years.

 Jewish convoy making its way to Jerusalem below the Latrun Monastery.
 1948.